fsantanna/pingus/ceu/README.md

   Having C++ as a benchmark, how does Céu compare in terms of memory usage, code size, and execution time (e.g., FPS rate)?

-## How to rewrite?
+## How to rewrite from C++ to Céu?

-The general idea is to identify control-flow patterns that encompass successive reactions to events, which imply crossing multiple method invocations in C++.
+The general idea is to identify control-flow behavior in the game that crosses successive reactions to events.
+Our hypothesis is that the implementation in C++ involves callbacks manipulating state explicitly.
-We then rewrite these patterns in a class in Céu, using appropriate structured constructs, and redirect the instantiation and event dispatching to the new class.
+We then rewrite these behaviors in a class in Céu, using appropriate structured constructs, and redirect the instantiation and event dispatching to the new class.
 The remaining classes in C++ should interoperate with the new classes in Céu